WEICHAI PWR CO/ADR (OTCMKTS:WEICY) Sees Large Increase in Short Interest

-WEICHAI PWR CO/ADR (OTCMKTS:WEICY) saw a large growth in short interest in the month of April.
-As of April 30th, there was short interest totalling 5,300 shares, a growth of 783.3% from the April 15th total of 600 shares.
-Based on an average trading volume of 203,800 shares, the short-interest ratio is currently 0.0 days.
+WEICHAI PWR CO/ADR (OTCMKTS:WEICY) saw a large growth in short interest during the month of December.
+As of December 31st, there was short interest totalling 10,800 shares, a growth of 38.5% from the December 15th total of 7,800 shares.
+Based on an average daily volume of 45,200 shares, the short-interest ratio is presently 0.2 days.

-WEICY has been the subject of several recent analyst reports.
-Zacks Investment Research upgraded shares of WEICHAI PWR CO/ADR from a “hold” rating to a “buy” rating and set a $20.00 target price for the company in a research note on Saturday.
-Goldman Sachs Group initiated coverage on shares of WEICHAI PWR CO/ADR in a research note on Wednesday, May 6th.
-They issued a “buy” rating for the company.
+WEICY has been the topic of several analyst reports.
+Zacks Investment Research raised shares of WEICHAI PWR CO/ADR from a “hold” rating to a “buy” rating and set a $20.00 price target on the stock in a research note on Saturday, August 8th.
+Goldman Sachs Group began coverage on shares of WEICHAI PWR CO/ADR in a research report on Wednesday, May 6th.
+They issued a “buy” rating on the stock.

 Weichai Power Co, Ltd. designs, develops, produces, sells, and repairs diesel engines and related parts, automobiles, and other automobile components in the People's Republic of China and internationally.
 It operates through Diesel Engines, Automobiles and Other Major Automobile Components, Other Components, Import & Export Services, and Forklift Trucks and Supply Chain Solution segments.